durgeshkr-5/desikart-backend/README.md

-# DesiKart- Role-Based API Backend
+# DesiKart - Role-Based API Backend

+**Concise Description:**
+DesiKart is the backend for an e-commerce platform, built with Node.js and Express.
+It features secure, role-based access for admins, vendors, and users, with modular API endpoints and JWT authentication.

+---

 This repository contains a Node.js backend built with Express, implementing a role-based API architecture for an application with **admin**, **vendor**, **user**, and **public** routes.
 It uses MongoDB for data storage, JWT authentication, and authorization middleware for secure access control.